Franck Ribéry: 2013–14 season

 On 10 August 2013, Ribéry provided one assist to his teammate Arjen Robben in their first Bundesliga game of the season as they won the game with a 3–1 victory over Borussia Mönchengladbach.
 Ribéry scored his first header in a 2–0 victory over 1.
 FC Nürnberg on 24 August.
 On 29 August, Ribéry won the UEFA Best Player in Europe Award.
 On 30 August, Ribéry scored a 47th-minute goal against Chelsea in the 2013 UEFA Super Cup as his side won the UEFA Super Cup title for the first time in their club's history after winning in the penalty shoot-out.

 On 21 December, Ribéry was awarded the Golden Ball for being the best player of the tournament after his side won the FIFA Club World Cup title for the first time in club's history by beating Raja Casablanca 2–0 victory in the final.
 On 13 January 2014, he placed third in the 2013 FIFA Ballon d'Or, behind Cristiano Ronaldo and Lionel Messi.
+He was also ranked fourth in The Guardians list of the best players in the world.
 On 7 February, Ribéry suffered burst blood vessel in his buttock which kept him out of the pitch for two weeks.
 On 25 March, he scored in a 3–1 win over Hertha BSC as Bayern were confirmed as Bundesliga champions.